nicehero/ComfyUI-MotionCtrl/README.md

 🔥🔥  This is an implementation of MotionCtrl for ComfyUI

+Download the weights of MotionCtrl  [motionctrl.pth](https://huggingface.co/TencentARC/MotionCtrl/blob/main/motionctrl.pth) and put it to `ComfyUI/models/checkpoints`

 One node "Motionctrl Sample"

 unofficial implementation "MotionCtrl deployed on AnimateDiff" workflow: